 Is BOPN licensed?

-Our half-day preschools are exempt (not licensed) at this time.
+Our half-day preschool classes are exempt (declared exempt from licensure) at this time.

-Our full-day toddler and preschool program at 11 Delford Street and our full-day program at MassHort are/will be licensed by the state Department of Early Education and Care.
+Our full-day programs in Boston and Wellesley are licensed by the state Department of Early Education and Care.

 What is the relationship between BOPN and the Arnold Arboretum?

 BOPN aligns with the Arboretum's goal to foster greater understanding, appreciation, and stewardship of Earth’s botanical diversity.
 Importantly, we also align with their goal to make the Arboretum accessible to all.

 BOPN and the Arboretum are separate nonprofit organizations.
 The Arboretum is not involved with organizing or operating BOPN's programs.